CDCgov/geneflow/docs/chapters/tutorials/app-exec-conditional.rst

 .. code-block:: text

     cd ~/geneflow_work
-    geneflow install-workflow -g https://github.com/[USER]/hello-world-workflow-gf.git -c --make_apps ./test-workflow-0.3
+    geneflow install-workflow -g https://github.com/[USER]/hello-world-workflow-gf.git -c --make_apps ./test-workflow-0.4

-This command installs the updated "Hello World!" one-step workflow, and its updated "Hello World!" app into the directory ``test-workflow-0.3``.
+This command installs the updated "Hello World!" one-step workflow, and its updated "Hello World!" app into the directory ``test-workflow-0.4``.
 Remember to replace the Git URL with the URL to which you committed the workflow.

 Test the workflow to validate its functionality:

 .. code-block:: text

-    geneflow run -d output_uri=output -d inputs.file=./test-workflow-0.3/data/test.txt ./test-workflow-0.3
+    geneflow run -d output_uri=output -d inputs.file=./test-workflow-0.4/data/test.txt -d parameters.mode=basic ./test-workflow-0.4

-This command runs the workflow in the ``test-workflow-0.3`` directory using the test data and copies the output to the ``output`` directory.
+This command runs the workflow in the ``test-workflow-0.4`` directory using the test data, ``mode`` of "basic", and copies the output to the ``output`` directory.

-Once complete, you should see a file called ``output.txt`` with contents of ``4``:
+Once complete, you should see a file called ``output.txt`` with contents of ``Hello World!``:

 .. code-block:: text